Freight Shipping from Ontario to St. Louis

 How much does it cost to ship freight from Ontario to St. Louis?

-Full truckload (FTL) rates from Ontario, CA to St. Louis, MO currently range from $4,343-$5,353 for a standard dry van load over the 2,020-mile route.
+Full truckload (FTL) rates from Ontario, CA to St. Louis, MO currently range $4,343-$5,353 (roughly $2.16-$2.65 per mile over 2,020 miles).
 LTL shipments typically cost $1,311-$2,117 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Ontario to St. Louis?